 - Provides a forum for legal scholars, practitioners, students and industry decision-makers for discourse on emerging issues at the juncture of technology, the law and public policy

-- Places itself at the forefront of emerging legal trends with the strategic guidance of a world-class Board of Advisors consisting of distinguished legal professionals and scholars from a broad spectrum of academic, business and public policy perspectives
+- Places itself at the forefront of emerging legal trends with the strategic guidance of a world-class Advisory Board consisting of distinguished legal professionals and scholars from a broad spectrum of academic, business and public policy perspectives

 - Expands the resources for legal practitioners, scholars and students focused in the area of intellectual property and technology-related law area by providing opportunities for continuing education, networking, and mentorship